Qualifying for Canadian Citizenshipadmin2024-02-23T13:51:45-05:00

-In order for the Citizenship judge to determine if your matter falls under "exceptional circumstances" the judge will examine the facts presented to him.
+In order for the Citizenship judge to determine if your matter falls under “exceptional circumstances,” the judge will examine the facts presented to him.
 Each case will be assessed on its own merits, and Canadian Citizenship Judges have considerable discretion in determining whether exceptional circumstances truly exist.
-For this reason, it is extremely difficult to irrefutably articulate which circumstances will be deemed as exceptional.
+For this reason, it is extremely difficult to articulate which circumstances will be deemed as exceptional irrefutably.

 Factors which a Judge will consider:

-- Despite repeated absences, the total number of days absent from Canada are relatively few
+Despite repeated absences, the total number of days absent from Canada is relatively few

 Still possible to be granted Citizenship should the Judge decide that you have:

-- That you are not obtaining the citizenship for convenience sake but that Canada is your true home
+That you are not obtaining the citizenship for convenience’s sake but that Canada is your true home